 The Activities Analytics dashboard itself has been subject to heavy criticism as well.
 Admins have reported that despite being “good looking”, the dashboard without actual “real-world” use and thus borderline useless.
+Only up to 180 days of activity data can be displayed (90 in Einstein Activity Capture Standard).
 Editing the standard dashboard would require an Einstein license.

 Admins have also expressed their frustration over the fact that they can not control which information Einstein Activity Capture is supposed to utilize.
 On Leads & Contacts it will use the email address of the Lead/Contact.
 But on Opportunities it will grab anyone on the Opportunity Team.
 Which means that if you have any external partners on the Opportunity team, all emails to this person (regardless of the case) will be attached to every single Opportunity where they are part of the Team.
 You can not define which Opportunity it should be associated with.

 Another topic of frequent negative feedback is the Einstein Activity Capture pricing.
 In particular, the packaging of the functionality in different Salesforce add-ons, and different versions of Activity Capture leave many admins confused.
 When looking for concrete information on the pricing, this document from Salesforce states in small script that:

 Einstein Activity Capture is a part of Sales Cloud Einstein, and costs $50 per user per month.